lauang/InShare/ASSIGNMENT-3.md

 5. Make the UI respond to the user, if username/password is not in desired patterns.
 6. Check both password and username with regex-patterns, where:
     - 6.1.
 Username should be between 6 and 20 characters, where only letters, numbers and underscores are allowed.
     - 6.2.
-Password shold be at leat 8 charaters, containing at leat one uppercase letter, one number and one special character.
+Password shold be at leat 8 characters, containing at least one uppercase letter, one number and one special character.
 7. Write tests to verify that only compliant passwords are accepted.